celo-org/rosetta/README.md

 ### Version 2: Running Rosetta Docker Image

-***Note:** This is currently slightly out of date, but we are working on getting this up-to-date and improving our release process.*

 Rosetta is released as a docker image: `us.gcr.io/celo-testnet/rosetta`.
-All version can be found on the [registry page](https://us.gcr.io/celo-testnet/rosetta).
-Within the docker image, we pack `rosetta` binary and also `geth` binary from celo-blockchain.
+All versions can be found on the [registry page](https://us.gcr.io/celo-testnet/rosetta).
+Within the docker image, we pack the `rosetta` binary and also the `geth` binary from `celo-blockchain`.
 Rosetta will run both.

 The command below runs the Celo Rosetta RPC server for `alfajores`: